Smithville Net Neutrality Statement

 Smithville’s data network is designed to provide its broadband customers with highly reliable Internet access and data transmission services.
 Although bandwidth within the core network is not dedicated to individual customers, the capacity is managed to provide sufficient peak bandwidth for the aggregate data traffic.
 Because our network design and build strategy is aimed at avoiding blockages, it is unnecessary to have data traffic management policies for those rare instances when peak utilization exceeds capacity.

-It is important to note that Smithville has hundreds of peering partners.
+It is important to note that Smithville has several peering partners.
 While data transmission over the network is rarely subject to blocking, that is not necessarily true for the networks with which Smithville interconnects.
 Consequently, customers may experience blockage due to the network serving the destination or origin of their traffic or because an intermediate carrier’s network is congested.
 When customers report these service issues, Smithville investigates to determine if the problem is inside or outside of the core network.

 There are no limitations on devices that can be used on the network as long as they are Ethernet-based and adhere to the open protocols used to acquire an IP address.
 Any security for customer devices is their responsibility, and no centralized network security is in place except in unusual circumstances when a threat is sudden, severe, potentially damaging to the majority of customers, capable of being prevented by network management in the network.